citapress/citapress/content/books/a-luminous-halo-selected-writings-by-virginia-woolf/index.md

 ---
 ## ACKNOWLEDGEMENTS

 *This book was sponsored by and created in partnership with The Sitting Room Library in Penngrove, California.
 Special thanks to J.J.
-Wilson, Karen Petersen, and Raye Lynn Thomas, as well as Vara Neverow of the* Virginia Woolf Miscellany.
+Wilson, Karen Petersen, and Raye Lynn Thomas, as well as Vara Neverow of the* Virginia Woolf Miscellany. *We are grateful to Grace French of the Cleveland Public Library and staff at the New York Public Library for assistance in locating original materials.*

 *This work was made possible by the support of Cita's fiscal sponsor, Educopia.*